status-im/nimbus-eth2/docs/the_nimbus_book/src/keymanager-api.md

 # Keymanager API

-> ⚠️ This feature is currently in BETA - implementation details may change in response to community feedback.
+> ⚠️ This feature is currently in BETA - we are still testing it and implementation details may change in response to community feedback. **We strongly advise against using it on mainnet** for the time being

 The standardized [Keymanager API](https://ethereum.github.io/keymanager-APIs/) can be used to add, remove, or [migrate](./migration.md) validators on the fly while the beacon node is running.